-In our review of narcissistic behavior in the Betty Broderick movie we will show movie clips to illustrate traits and behaviors of the narcissist, wife and mother Elisabeth (Betty) Anne Broderick, and her victims, ex-husband Dan Broderick, Dan’s new wife Linda Kolkena Broderick, and Dan and Betty’s four children: daughter Kate, daughter Debbie, son Grant, son Tommy.
-We also cover the movie’s soundtrack, the storyline, some of the main narcissistic traits and behaviors in this movie, how to recognize them, and some quotes.
+In my review of narcissistic behavior in the Betty Broderick movie I will show movie clips to illustrate traits and behaviors of the narcissist, wife and mother Elisabeth (Betty) Anne Broderick, and her victims, ex-husband Dan Broderick, Dan’s new wife Linda Kolkena Broderick, and Dan and Betty’s four children: daughter Kate, daughter Debbie, son Grant, son Tommy.
+I also cover the movie’s soundtrack, the storyline, some of the main narcissistic traits and behaviors in this movie, how to recognize them, and some quotes.

 Based on real events, this is the story of a malignant narcissistic woman, Elisabeth (Betty) Broderick who murdered her ex-husband Dan and his new wife Linda.
 Two television movies were made: (Part 1) A Woman Scorned: The Betty Broderick Story, and (Part 2) Her Final Fury: Betty Broderick, The Last Chapter.